cloudogu/k8s-dogu-lib/docs/operations/dogu_format_en.md

 # Dogu format

-The Dogu-CR can be used to install Cloudogu-Dogus in a Kubernetes cluster with the Dogu operator.
+The Dogu-CR can be used to install Cloudogu-Dogus in a Kubernetes cluster with the dogu operator.
-Various settings can be made that are evaluated in addition to dogu.json and the Dogu configuration.
+Various settings can be made that are evaluated in addition to dogu.json and the dogu configuration.

 All fields of a Dogu-CR are described below and illustrated with examples.